bitcoin-core/HWI/README.md

-# Bitcoin Hardware Wallet Interface
+# Dash Hardware Wallet Interface

 [![Build Status](https://api.cirrus-ci.com/github/bitcoin-core/HWI.svg)](https://cirrus-ci.com/github/bitcoin-core/HWI)
 [![Documentation Status](https://readthedocs.org/projects/hwi/badge/?version=latest)](https://hwi.readthedocs.io/en/latest/?badge=latest)

-The Bitcoin Hardware Wallet Interface is a Python library and command line tool for interacting with hardware wallets.
+The Dash Hardware Wallet Interface is a Python library and command line tool for interacting with hardware wallets.
 It provides a standard way for software to work with hardware wallets without needing to implement device specific drivers.
 Python software can use the provided library (`hwilib`).
 Software in other languages can execute the `hwi` tool.